Skyscanner/backpack-ios/Backpack/BottomSheet/README.md

 # Moving the Bottom Sheet

-You can move the  Bottom Sheet programatically, by calling the move function.
+You can move the  Bottom Sheet, by calling the move function.
 In snapshot tests you need to set animated to false, to make sure you get the correct  Bottom Sheet state.

 The animated parameter is optional and has a default value of true